 Learn a few simple tips about preparing your spring garden, including clean up, pruning, dividing and moving.
-Also includes tips from six other gardeners.

 For me this is probably my favorite time of year to garden.
 It's still cool outside and I have plenty of energy stored up during the winter.
 I've been busy dreaming and planning on what I may change, buy, and plant for the new season.

 As I walk around the garden in late winter I noticed a few plants are started to green up, and a couple, like these pretty hellebore, are blooming.